-Frank Jackson has represented clients in all aspects of tax controversies and investigations involving the IRS and the DOJ, as well as state and local tax jurisdictions throughout the U.S., for almost 20 years.
+Frank Jackson has represented clients in all aspects of tax controversies and investigations involving the IRS and the DOJ, as well as state and local tax jurisdictions throughout the United States, for almost 20 years.
 His practice focuses on every stage of a civil federal tax controversy, including tax audits, administrative appeals, and tax litigation, and criminal tax defense.

 Frank represents all types of taxpayers, including multinational corporations, financial institutions, hedge funds, professional services firms, closely held businesses, estates, and high net worth individuals in tax disputes or trials before the U.S. Tax Court and U.S. District Court.
 In addition, he successfully resolves issues, when best for his clients, without the need for litigation.
 Where tax liabilities have been assessed but unpaid, Frank represents clients before the IRS Collection Division in negotiating installment agreements, offers in compromise, and in resolving lien priority and levy disputes.
 He previously served as a trial attorney with the IRS, where he represented the IRS in the U.S. Tax Court and provided legal advice to revenue agents and officers in various matters.